storedsafe/ssh-storedsafe/README.md

 Usage
 =====
-ssssh.py utilizes StoredSafe's REST API to lookup credentials and will require either that pre-authentication has been performed by the StoredSafe token handler CLI module (```storedsafe-tokenhandler.py```) and stored in an init file which location can be specified with the ```--rc``` option.
+ssssh.py utilizes StoredSafe's REST API to lookup credentials and will require either that pre-authentication has been performed by the StoredSafe token handler CLI module ([storedsafe-tokenhandler.py](https://github.com/storedsafe/tokenhandler)) and stored in an init file which location can be specified with the ```--rc``` option.
+(By default ~/.storedsafe-client.rc)

-Other authentication options includes specifying a valid token (```--token```) or perform an on-line one-shot authentication (```--user```, ```--storedsafe``` and ```--apikey```)
+Other authentication options includes specifying a valid token (```--token```) or perform an on-line, one-shot authentication (```--user```, ```--storedsafe``` and ```--apikey```)

-Using pre-authenticated REST API to the StoredSafe appliance, obtain the password for the user "andreas" and login via SSHv2 to the host domain.cc.
+Using pre-authenticated REST API to the StoredSafe appliance, the user *sven* obtains the password for the user *andreas* (credentials which sven has been granted access to by an appropriate information owner in StoredSafe) and *sven* can silently use these credentials to login via SSHv2 to the host domain.cc.

 ```
-$ ssssh.py --verbose andreas@domain.cc
+[sven@client ~]$ ssssh.py --verbose andreas@domain.cc
 Found credentials for "andreas@domain.cc" (Object-ID 744 in Vault-ID 182)
 Connecting to "domain.cc" on port 22
 Last login: Sun Oct 15 19:55:20 2017 from clients.domain.cc
 [andreas@domain.cc ~]$
 ```

-It's also possible to authenticate in "one-shot" mode to StoredSafe to obtain the required credentials to log on to the remote server.
-Below, the StoredSafe user "sven" will use his StoredSafe account to obtain the password for the user "andreas@domain.cc" which will be used to open up an SSH connection to "domain.cc" and logon as the user "andreas" using the password obtained from StoredSafe.
+It's also possible to authenticate in one-shot mode to StoredSafe to obtain the required credentials to log on to the remote server.
+Below, the StoredSafe user *sven* will use his StoredSafe account to obtain the password for the user *andreas@domain.cc* which will be used to open up an SSH connection to *domain.cc* and logon as the user *andreas* using the password obtained from StoredSafe.

 ```
-$ ssssh.py -v --storedsafe safe.stored.safe --user sven --apikey myAPIKey andreas@10.44.44.203
+[sven@client ~]$ ssssh.py -v --storedsafe safe.stored.safe --user sven --apikey myAPIKey andreas@10.44.44.203
 Enter sven's passphrase:
 Press sven's Yubikey:
 Found credentials for "andreas@domain.cc" (Object-ID 744 in Vault-ID 182)